Word Gems

 Editor’s note: Yes, what if we have to actually use the minds God gave to us in order to “figure out how to live and what to believe”?
 Now, that’s a novel idea, one that’s escaped the attention of those so eager to surrender their brains to some denominated Dear Leader – be it the human or the printed form.

 As I commented in the opening remarks of the "Bible" page, the ubiquitous and incessant defense of the Bible by convoluted argument quickly becomes self-defeating.
-If such practice is needed to shore up the defenses of an "infallible" Bible, then what good is it, if no one knows what the words mean, barring some contorted and "fancy egegetical footwork" - which helps no one.
+If such practice is needed to shore up the defenses of an "infallible" Bible, then what good is the Bible? - if no one knows what the words mean, barring some contorted and "fancy exegetical footwork" - which helps no one.

 The earliest New Testament document Galatians sends us in the right direction.
-This was written early on by Paul as he was just beginning to understand the implications of what it means to “live in the Spirit.”
-He was rapidly discarding his Pharisee thought-forms - but we don’t come to understand everything at once, even after a mystical experience, which might take 50 years, and into the new world, to unpack.
+This was written by Paul as he was just beginning to understand the implications of what it means to “live in the Spirit.”
+He was rapidly discarding his Pharisee thought-forms - as we don’t come to understand everything at once; even after a mystical experience, which might take 50 years, and into the new world, to unpack.

 Final note: Professor Ehrman always offers us cogent reasoning, and facts from the manuscripts.
-He didn’t alter the texts, this was done a long time ago, but many small and fearful minds attack him for being anti-Bible.
+He didn’t alter the texts, this was done a long time ago, but many small and fearful minds attack him for being anti-Bible by presenting facts.